chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/trivy-tutorial/index.md

 #### Scanning a Filesystem

 Trivy can recursively scan directories on a local machine..
-To run a filesystem scan, run:
+To start a filesystem scan, run:

 ```bash
 trivy fs <path>